x-cubed/event-store-client/README.md

 * onConfirmed - A function to be called when the server has confirmed that the subscription is running (function, takes in an [ISubscriptionConfirmation]((#isubscriptionconfirmation-interface)))
 * onDropped - A function to be called when the subscription is cancelled (function, takes in an [ISubscriptionDropped](#isubscriptiondropped-interface))
 * credentials - The user name and password needed for permission to subscribe to the stream ([ICredentials](#icredentials-interface), optional)
+* onNotHandled - A function to be called when the request for subscribition is not handled (function, takes in an [ISubscriptionNotHandled](#isubscriptionnothandled-interface))

 Returns a Buffer containing a GUID that identifies the subscription, for use with unsubscribeStream().